Stability of the Inviscid Power-Law Vortex: Explicit Solutions of the Self-Similar Eigenvalue Equation

 Here $\, _2\tilde{F}_2$ denotes the regularized hypergeometric function and $G^{p,q}_{m,n}$ denotes the Meijer-G function.
 The definition of both of these classes of special functions can be found in \cite{LUKE} or \cite{W}.

 We choose

 and denote

-Then the solution of Equation (\ref{HOMO2}) is exactly (for any choice of constants $c_1,c_2,c_3$):
+Then the solution of Equation \eqref{HOMO2} is exactly (for any choice of constants $c_1,c_2,c_3$):

-Using the transformation back to $f_k(r)$, we see that we have found the solutions of the homogeneous differential equation (\ref{HOMOGODE}).
-Then, by using the asymptotic expansions for the special functions $\, _2\tilde{F}_2$ and $G^{p,q}_{m,n}$ described in Chapter 5 of \cite{LUKE}, one can see that the solution cannot lie in any Lebesgue space unless it is identically zero.
-We leave the details to the interested reader.
+Using the transformation back to $f_k(r)$, we see that we have found the solutions of the homogeneous differential equation \eqref{HOMOGODE}.
+The asymptotic properties for the special functions $\, _2\tilde{F}_2$ and $G^{p,q}_{m,n}$ described in \cite[Chapter 5]{LUKE}, show that no solution of the homogeneous equation is integrable, which implies that the point spectrum of $L_{ss}$ is empty when considered on $L^2_m$, indepndently of $m$.